jschmidtnj/modsim/code/Classwork3/docs/README.md

 # classwork 3

-*I pledge my honor that I have abided by the Stevens Honor System. - Joshua Schmidt* 2/9/2020
+*I pledge my honor that I have abided by the Stevens Honor System. - Joshua Schmidt, Shivam Sheth* 2/9/2020

 ## no modifications